schauveau/lesyd/README.md

 ## LeSyd Requirements

 - Python 3 (tested with version 3.13.3)
 - Python packages:
    - paho-mqtt  "MQTT client"
-   - json
    - yaml
    - yamale     "a schema and validator for YAML"

-Those Python packages are available from `pip` or as system packages on most Linux distributions.
+Those Python packages are available from `pip`.

+They may also be provided as system packages by most Linux distributions.

+On Debian: `apt install python3-paho-mqtt python3-yaml python3-yamale`

 ## Using LeSyd